Functions and role of the Victorian Ombudsman

 - OA (Vic) investigations and enquiries:to enquire into or formally investigate administrative actions of authorities (s 13(1) OA (Vic));

-- parliamentary referrals: to investigate matters referred by a House of Parliament or parliamentary committee (s 16).
-In Glass v President of the Legislative Council & the Attorney-General for Victoria VSCA 306, the Supreme An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. held that a House of Parliament or a parliamentary committee can refer ‘any matter’ to the Victorian Ombudsman – the matter does not have to fall within the Victorian Ombudsman’s The authority of a court or tribunal to hear matters brought before it, based on some factor such as area or law, amount of money claimed, or geographic area., as outlined in the OA (Vic);
+- parliamentary referrals: to investigate matters referred by a House of Parliament or parliamentary committee (s 16 OA (Vic)).
+In Glass v President of the Legislative Council and the Attorney-General for Victoria VSCA 306, the Supreme Court held that a House of Parliament or a parliamentary committee can refer ‘any matter’ to the Victorian Ombudsman – the matter does not have to fall within the Victorian Ombudsman’s jurisdiction, as outlined in the OA (Vic);

-- protected Providing information to another person or institution as required by a contract or other legal process. complaints: to investigate protected disclosure complaints under the Protected Disclosure Act 2012 (Vic) (‘PD Act’) that have been referred by the Independent Broad-based Anti-corruption Commission (IBAC) (ss 15C–15F OA (Vic)).
+- protected disclosure complaints: to investigate protected disclosure complaints under the Protected Disclosure Act 2012 (Vic) (‘PD Act’) that have been referred by the Independent Broad-based Anti-corruption Commission (IBAC) (ss 15C–15F OA (Vic)).
 These referrals relate to ‘authorities’ or ‘protected disclosure entities’.

 - to provide education and training to public authorities and the community about the role of the Victorian Ombudsman;

 - to review the complaint-handling procedures of authorities.

 - municipal council staff; and

 - certain private entities that act on behalf of other authorities (e.g. WorkSafe insurers and operators of private prisons).